-The Manual operation mode is required for setting up the machine tool.
-In this mode of operation, you can position the machine axes manually or by increments, set the presets and tilt the working plane.
+In the Manual operation mode of operation, you can set up the machine.
+You can position the machine axes manually or incrementally, and you can set presets.

+If option 8 is active, you can tilt the working plane.

 The Electronic handwheel operating mode supports manual traverse of machine axes with the HR electronic handwheel.